saharikahsahay/hospital-supply-chain-analytics/README.md

 A 20% safety buffer was incorporated into the reorder point to account for replenishment uncertainty.

 ## Key Findings
-- 6 of 10 inventory items were identified as being at stockout risk, including 2 X-ray Machines, 2 Surgical Masks, 1 Glove supply, and 1 IV Drip.
+- 6 of 10 inventory items were identified as being at stockout risk, including 2 X-ray Machines, 2 Surgical Masks, 1 Gloves item, and 1 IV Drip.
 - Stockout risk was present across 4 of the 5 analyzed supply categories.
 - Average inventory coverage exceeded average replenishment lead time across all five categories, showing how category-level averages can mask item-level shortages.
 - X-ray Machines had the highest average inventory value at approximately $28M, compared with roughly $23M for Gloves, representing about 22% greater inventory value exposure.